wesmelon/treehouse/DESIGN.md

 6) Repeat anywhere; nothing wilts or is lost.

 ## World & camera
-- 18×24 world rendered as a soft meadow (no visible grid) with smooth camera follow.
+- Larger 22×32 world rendered as a soft meadow (no visible grid) with smooth camera follow.
 - Visible viewport about 8×12 tiles worth of space; camera centers on the player and clamps to edges.
 - Ground variation via subtle noise instead of strict tiles.
 - Seasonal decor: static cheerful items (🎄, 🎁, ⭐) placed near center; non-blocking and purely visual.